csgillespie/efficientR/main.md

 This chapter explains how to efficiently read and write data in R. Input/output (I/O) is the technical term for reading and writing data: the process of getting information into a particular computer system (in this case R) and then exporting it to the 'outside world' again (in this case as a file format that other software can read).
 Data I/O will be needed on projects where data comes from, or goes to, external sources.
 However, the majority of R resources and documentation start with the optimistic assumption that your data has already been loaded, ignoring the fact that importing datasets into R, and exporting them to the world outside the R ecosystem, can be a time-consuming and frustrating process.
 Tricky, slow or ultimately unsuccessful data I/O can cripple efficiency right at the outset of a project.
 Conversely, reading and writing your data efficiently will make your R projects more likely to succeed in the outside world.

-The first section introduce **rio**, a 'meta package' for efficiently reading and writing data in a range of file formats. **rio** requires only two intuitive functions for data I/O, making it efficient to learn and use.
+The first section introduces **rio**, a 'meta package' for efficiently reading and writing data in a range of file formats. **rio** requires only two intuitive functions for data I/O, making it efficient to learn and use.
 Next we explore in more detail efficient functions for reading in files stored in common *plain text* file formats from the **readr** and **data.table** packages.
 Binary formats, which can dramatically reduce file sizes and read/write times, are covered next.

 With the accelerating digital revolution and growth in open data, an increasing proportion of the world's data can be downloaded from the internet.
-This trend is set to continue, making section \@ref(download), on downloading and importing data from the web, important for 'future-proofing' you I/O skills.
+This trend is set to continue, making section \@ref(download), on downloading and importing data from the web, important for 'future-proofing' your I/O skills.
 The benchmarks in this chapter demonstrate that choice of file format and packages for data I/O can have a huge impact on computational efficiency.

 Before reading in a single line of data, it is worth considering a general principle for reproducible data management: never modify raw data files.
 Raw data should be seen as read-only, and contain information about its provenance.
 Keeping the original file name and commenting on its origin are a couple of ways to improve reproducibility, even when the data are not publicly available.